phpMv/ubiquity/docs/install.rst

 Make sure to place the ``~/.composer/vendor/bin`` directory in your PATH so the **Ubiquity** executable can be located by your system.

-Once installed, the simple ``Ubiquity new`` command will create a fresh micro installation in the directory you specify.
+Once installed, the simple ``Ubiquity new`` command will create a fresh Ubiquity installation in the directory you specify.
 For instance, ``Ubiquity new blog`` would create a directory named **blog** containing an Ubiquity project:

 .. code-block:: bash